-- letting the bully know that it is unacceptable - reporting the incident to someone you trust as soon as you can - making an anonymous report that will advise of the trouble spot, the name of a bully or avictim - reporting the instance to a staff member (eg Linked-In Teacher, Class Teacher, Chaplain, Principal).
+- letting the bully know that it is unacceptable - reporting the incident to someone you trust as soon as you can - making an anonymous report that will advise of the trouble spot, the name of a bully or a victim - reporting the instance to a staff member (e.g. Christian Ed Teacher, Class Teacher, Chaplain, Principal).
 The staff member will discuss possible courses of action with you - offering support and friendship to the victim.
-Encourage the victim to get help from staff, family, a Student Councillor or another student.

-There is no such thing as a bystander - if you do nothing, you are part of the problem!
+Encourage the victim to get help from staff, family, a Student Councillor or another student. - There is no such thing as a bystander if you do nothing, you are part of the problem!